-The tgif driver supports different pointsizes (with set pointsize), different label fonts and font sizes (e.g. set label "Hallo" at x,y font "Helvetica,34") and multiple graphs on the page.
+The tgif driver supports a choice of font and font size and multiple graphs on the page.
 The proportions of the axes are not changed.

-where $\langle [x,y] \rangle$ specifies the number of graphs in the x and y directions on the page, color enables color, linewidth scales all linewidths by $\langle LW \rangle$ , " $\langle fontname \rangle$ " is the name of a valid PostScript font, and $\langle fontsize \rangle$ specifies the size of the PostScript font. defaults sets all options to their defaults: portrait, [1,1], color, linwidth 1.0, dashed, "Helvetica,18".
+where $\langle [x,y] \rangle$ specifies the number of graphs in the x and y directions on the page, color enables color, linewidth scales all linewidths by $\langle LW \rangle$, " $\langle fontname \rangle$ " is the name of a valid PostScript font, and $\langle fontsize \rangle$ specifies the size of the PostScript font. defaults sets all options to their defaults: portrait, [1,1], color, linewidth 1.0, dashed, "Helvetica,18".

-The solid option is usually preferred if lines are colored, as they often are in the editor.
+The solid option is usually prefered if lines are colored, as they often are in the editor.
 Hardcopy will be black-and-white, so dashed should be chosen for that.